laurengordonfahn/daily/README.md

 With daily for each day chose an emotion with matching color to summerize the day's emotions.
 Add three adjectives to desribe your day quickly for your own personal reflection.

-Daily's profile feature automatically offers informative charts to follow your emotional trends and patterns based on your input.
+Daily's profile feature automatically offers informative charts to follow your emotional trends and patterns based on your historical input.

 ##Features:
-1) Personal monthly calendar that keeps track of your day's through breif description and choice of emotional trend word.
+1) Personal monthly calendar that keeps track of your emotional health through brief description and choice of emotional trend word.
 Colorized for at a glance reflection.
 2) Drop down menu access to previous months inputs.
 3) Profile feature offers graphical reflections of all of your previous input.
-4) Easy and secure signUp/SignIn/LogOut
+4) Easy and secure signUp/SignIn/SignOut

 ## Getting Started: